Skip to main content

 35 mentions Positive Neutral Negative

 The graphics of the game receive mixed reviews, with some players appreciating the art style and simplicity, while others criticize the visuals as bland, cluttered, or poorly optimized, leading to performance issues even on low settings.
-Many users note that the graphics options are limited and often reset, contributing to a frustrating experience.
-Overall, while some find the graphics charming and fitting for the game's concept, others feel they detract from the gameplay due to technical shortcomings.
+Many users noted that the graphics options are limited and often reset, contributing to a frustrating experience.
+Overall, while some find the aesthetics appealing, others feel the graphics detract from the gameplay.

 • “A graphically beautiful game, with a clever idea.”